cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -infile prot.aln -evaluate -output score_ascii, aln, score_html

-Outputs:
+Output files:

-* `prot.score_ascii`  displays the score of the MSA, the sequences and the residues.
+* ``prot.score_ascii``  displays the score of the MSA, the sequences and the residues.
 This file can be used to further filter your MSA with seq_reformat.
 * ``prot.score_html`` displays a colored version score of the MSA, the sequences and the residues.

 .. warning:: The color code in the score_html indicates the agreement between the library and the considered alignment.
 It is important to understand that this score does not only depend on the input MSA, but it also depends on the library.